About the Department

 The History Department runs a variety of extra-curricular and enrichment opportunities for students to extend their love of the subject beyond the classroom.

-- An annual Year 11 trip to Berlin will run for the first time during October half-term.
-This is designed to directly benefit their Cold War studies.
+- An annual Year 11 trip to Berlin runs every April.
+This is designed to directly benefit their Cold War and Germany studies.

 - The department runs an Anniversary Poster Competition, in which pupils can design a commemorative poster for a significant historical anniversary.

-- Pupils in Year 12 are required to take part in the History Essay Competition, in which they have to produce a short piece on a topic of their choosing.
-These essays are then published in the King’s Sixth Form History Magazine.
+- Pupils in Year 12 are required to take part in the History Essay Competition, in which they have to produce a piece on a historical topic of their choosing.
+These essays are then published in the King’s Standard Sixth Form History Magazine.